amiryxe/vanilla-js-glossary/README.md

 # Simple-JS-Glossary

-Simple Glossary maked by vanilla JS for my English to Persian words
+Simple Glossary maked by vanilla JS for My personal words.
+It can insert new words and manage them.

 ## Run: